 These cupcakes are SO good.
 I am not joking, they went down insanely well with my taste testers, and have been asked to make them already for two birthday parties!
 The meringue topping is so light in comparison to buttercream (not saying there is anything wrong with buttercream there!) but it makes a lovely change!

 I have tried doing a meringue style frosting (which will come to my blog eventually), but I have always preferred the classic meringue, and I have even changed people who originally didn’t like meringue, to liking these as its so fluffy and moist!
-Even my boyfriend, who haaates lemon, is a fan of these.
+Even my friend, who haaates lemon, is a fan of these.

 I make my cupcakes on the day that I need them, the meringue is always best on the day, but will last in the fridge overnight if need be – fresher the better!
 However, the actual cupcake recipe is utterly lemony and delicious and lasts for 3-4 days if you wanted them too!

 I decided to update this recipe in August 2020 so that it could have an Italian meringue topping – and I am so glad that I did.
 I much prefer the silky smooth Italian meringue.
 You heat a sugar syrup to the correct temperature, and this is effectively what ‘cooks’ the eggs.

 Italian meringue is a bit of task in comparison to just regular meringue – so if you want to do a plain basic meringue (And don’t mind the risk of the egg whites) you can just use 3 medium egg whites, whisked to stiff peaks, with 150g of caster sugar gradually added in.

 I use a thermapen thermometer as I use it for all sorts of cooking and baking – but you can buy a sugar thermometer which is ideal for making the sugar syrup too.
 I find it’s best to know it’s at the right temperature, rather than guessing!